LeSasse/ascnii/README.md

 optional arguments:
+  -h, --help            show this help message and exit -o OUTPUT, --output OUTPUT
+                        How to output the brain image.
+By default, prints to {'terminal'}.
+Otherwise, accepts a path to a html file or a txt file.
-  -h, --help            show this help message and exit -H, --header          If activated, print out the image header as well.
+  -H, --header          If activated, print out the image header as well.
   -C COLUMNS, --columns COLUMNS
                         Number of character columns (in terminal) to use for plotting.
   -c, --colorbar        If activated, a colorbar is plotted with the brain images.
   -m COLORMAP, --colormap COLORMAP
                         Choose a colormap for the image.